ARM-software/cmsis-pack-eclipse/readme.md

 The **CMSIS-Pack Management for Eclipse** is created by ARM to provide a open-source reference implementation for the support of the CMSIS-Pack specification in the [Eclipse] environment.
 It implements the fundamentals to access the information and resources contained in Software Packs and can be re-used by the ARM eco-system in any type of tools, for example configuration utilities or development environments.

 ARM is commited to maintain this **CMSIS-Pack Management for Eclipse** to ensure consistency with future extensions and modifications to the [CMSIS-Pack Specification].

-This beta release  has some limitations but is a good starting point for review and experiments.
-It stores configuration information into a file and does not yet integrate with the Eclipse CDT.
+This release 1.0 has some limitations but is a good starting point for review and experiments.
+It allows creation and management of an  CDT-based C/C++ project.
 We are now looking for feedback and the final version will cover more features, improvements and optimizations.

+For evaluation you need CMSIS-Pack compliant Software Packs that are available for download from the [CMSIS Pack Repository].

-**License:** The software is provided under the [Apache License] Version 2.0.
+**License:** The software is provided under the [Eclipse Public License] Version 1.0.

 **Platform:** This release of the **CMSIS-Pack Management for Eclipse** has been tested on Eclipse 4.4.0 (Luna).

+This **CMSIS-Pack Management for Eclipse** consists of eight plug-ins:

 ##Source Code

-This repository contains the source code of the **CMSIS-Pack Management for Eclipse** that consists of three plug-ins:
+This repository contains the source code of the **CMSIS-Pack Management for Eclipse** that consists of eight plug-ins:
 * **com.arm.cmsis.pack** 	- core responsible for loading pack data and managing the RTE (Run-Time Environment) configurations
+* **com.arm.cmsis.pack.common** 	- generic base code, constants and utilities
 * **com.arm.cmsis.pack.ui** - set of reusable GUI elements that can be used to manipulate pack and RTE data
-* **com.arm.cmsis.pack.refclient** - a sample plug-in demonstrating the access to the pack content and data filtered by RTE selections

-![Eclipse Plug-In Overview]
+* **com.arm.cmsis.pack.project** - CDT project management
+* **com.arm.cmsis.pack.build.settings** - Toolchain adapter extension point and generic adapter
+* **com.arm.cmsis.pack.build.setting.armcc5** - adapter for  ARMCC 5.x toolchain (DS-5 built-in)
+* **com.arm.cmsis.pack.build.setting.armgcc** - adapter for  ARM GCC toolchain (DS-5 built-in)
+* **com.arm.cmsis.pack.build.setting.ilg** - adapter for Cross ARM GNU toolchain: http://gnuarmeclipse.github.io/

 ##Usage and Pre-Built Plug-In

 Refer to [Hands-on section] of the pre-built plug-in of the CMSIS-Pack Management for detailed usage information.
+Note : The Hands-on section section still contains description of version 0.9, version 1.0 description will be available soon.

 - - - - - - - - - - - - - - - - - - - - - - - - - -